prisonerjohn/seeing-machines/content/en/_index.md

 The first classes will consist of theory and in-class exercises covering these techniques, and remaining classes will be dedicated to a special project, which should use a combination of what we've learned to create a new work.
 Students will work in small groups to build this special project, but we'll review proposals, milestones, and work in progress collectively on every class, encouraging discussion and collaboration.

-This is the second time this class is taught, its original name is [Sensing Machines](https://prisonerjohn.com/sensing-machines).
-It is a work in progress, so please let me know if there is any topic you would like to cover!
+This is the third time this class is taught.
+It is (and probably always will be) a work in progress, so please let me know if there is any topic you would like to cover!

 ## Objectives